How to Assess Your Candidate's Cultural Fit

 - Incorporate these core elements into a structured interviewing guide.

+A straightforward way to identify the core elements of your company culture is available.
+You can conduct interviews, tailored surveys, or focus groups with non-management employees.
 This will help you get an accurate view of your company from a job candidate’s perspective.

 You can use sample questions for the interviews, surveys or focus groups: